 The disability services coordinator works collaboratively with students to identify appropriate academic accommodations that do not fundamentally change the nature of the course or academic program.
 Additional nonacademic services are also provided for students with mobility, hearing, and visual impairments.
 Accommodations may include the following:

-- Exams administered in a distraction-free environment
+- Exams administered in a reduced distraction environment

 - Exams in large print